Undetectable Firearms Act: History

 What became the Undetectable Firearms Act began as an attempt to ban handguns like the Glock 17 in the mid-1980s.
 Pistols like the Glock had frames and grips made from lightweight polymer, and their novelty prompted public criticism that their relative lack of metal content meant they might be able to slip past airport metal detection and be suitable for use by terrorists.

-Initial proposals to ban handguns with less than 8 oz of steel were opposed by the National Rifle Association (NRA), and what resulted was a compromise that banned guns with less than half the metal content of the Glock.
+Initial proposals to ban handguns with less than 8 oz of steel were opposed by the National Rifle Association of America (NRA), and what resulted was a compromise that banned guns with less than half the metal content of the Glock.
 The NRA agreed not to oppose the Act because it did not affect any existing guns.
 Introduced by William J. Hughes (D-NJ), it passed overwhelmingly in October 1988.

 The gun control lobby was eager to promote it as one of the first successes of groups like Handgun Control, Inc (later the Brady Campaign).
 The Act set the stage for the 1994 Assault Weapons Ban.

 Renewals

 The original Act had a ten-year sunset clause, and would have expired on November 10, 1998.
-Congress subsequently renewed it in 1998 for five years, in 2003 for ten years, and in 2013 for another ten years.
+Congress subsequently renewed it in 1998 for five years, in 2003 for ten years, in 2013 for another ten years, and in 2024 until March 8, 2031.

 Proposals to extend the scope of the law at the 2013 renewal were unsuccessful.
 At that time, the NRA continued to support the law but opposed any extension of its scope.

 Application to 3D printing

 With the advent of projects like the Wiki Weapon, 3D printing technologies have been noted for their abilities to help create largely polymer and ceramic firearms.
 Various groups of makers and tech enthusiasts have experimented with the technology in this capacity as well, leading to widespread speculation that traditional methods of gun control will become increasingly inoperable.

+Some 3D printable firearm designs, such as the COVID-22, incorporate compartments for metal inserts to allow for compliance with the Undetectable Firearms Act.
+This makes the primarily plastic design legal to manufacture in US states that do not otherwise restrict 3D printed, unserialized, or homemade firearms.